ShanaryS/real-estate-calculator-bot/output/README.md

 urls.json stores URLs, analysis.json stores property analyses, and errors.log logs errors.

-Initially this directory is empty aside from this file ("Hello world :)").
+Initially this directory is empty aside from this file (Hello world :smile:).

 However, the files will be added here once there is data to save.